tannerhelland/vb6-svg/README.md

 Adding SVG support to your own VB6 projects is simple:

 1. Ensure you have read and understood both `LICENSE.md` (for the VB6 code) and `resvg-LICENSE.md` (for resvg).
 2. Ship `resvg.dll` with your app.
-This is a traditional DLL, not an ActiveX one, so you do not need to register it.
+This is a traditional DLL, not an ActiveX dll, so you do not need to register it.
 Just make sure it is available in a predictable location.
 3. Somewhere in your VB6 project initialization, add one line of code:

 `svgSupport.StartSVGSupport "C:\[path-to-resvg-folder]\resvg.dll"`